Photographs Purchasing photographs Purchasing photographs Who is Ben Haller? Who is Ben Haller? About Cloud Photographic About Cloud Photographic

 Credits

 Thanks to Andie for introducing me to photography back in 1994.
 Thanks to Saul for inspiring me to learn to fly, and for loving photography with me.
-Thanks to Jan Pieterzak, Craig Fucile, Barbara Brundege and the whole photography department at UCSC for their wonderful classes that have taught me so much.
+Thanks to Jan Pieterzak, Craig Fucile, Barbara Brundege and the whole photography department at UCSC for their wonderful classes that taught me so much when I was starting out.
 Most of all, thanks to my wife Keewi for her support, companionship and love.
 I couldn't do it without you.

 This site was produced on Mac OS X using Apple's iPhoto and Drooling Cat's BetterHTMLExport, using a custom template I whipped up to generate the web pages.
 The photos that are from film were scanned using Hamrick's VueScan.
 The photos that are from a digital camera were reviewed, weeded and sorted using Stick Software's PhotoReviewer (written by yours truly).
 Photos were then batch processed using Lemkesoft's GraphicConverter and Adobe's Photoshop Elements.
 Web pages were previewed using Apple's Safari and OmniGroup's OmniWeb.
 No Microsoft products were used.